space10-community/conversational-form/README.md

 		tags.push(cf.Tag.createTag(element));
 	}

-Tags can then be set in the instantiation object.
+Tags can then be set in the instantiation object, see ConversationalFormOptions

 ### Public API
-When instantiating CF a reference to the instance will be set to
+When instantiating CF a reference to the instance will be available in window scope.

 	window.ConversationalForm